Guide to Obtaining an Oklahoma Nursing License

 The NCLEX-RN includes various question types, including the following:

-• Multiple-choice questions: These questions assess the individual’s ability to analyze information, prioritize nursing actions, and make clinical judgments.
+Multiple-choice questions: These questions assess test takers’ ability to analyze information, prioritize nursing actions, and make clinical judgments.

-• Fill-in-the-blank questions: These questions may assess the test taker’s knowledge of specific terminology, concepts, or calculations.
+Fill-in-the-blank questions: These questions assess test takers’ knowledge of terminology, concepts, or calculations.

-• Ordered-response questions: These questions require test takers to arrange options in a specific order or sequence, assessing their understanding of the correct sequence of nursing actions.
+Ordered-response questions: These questions (also known as drag-and-drop) require test takers to arrange options in order, assessing their understanding of the correct sequence of nursing actions.

 NCLEX-RN Study Tips

-When preparing for the exam, test takers can employ various strategies and study materials to level up their performance.
-Following are some key resources and tips:
+When preparing for the exam, you can employ various strategies and study materials to enhance your performance.
+Below are some key resources and tips.

 Turn to Nursing Textbooks

-Individuals should study using textbooks that align with the content areas of the exam.
-These resources provide in-depth explanations of key concepts and can equip test takers with the foundational knowledge necessary for nursing practice.
+Study using textbooks that align with the content areas of the exam.
+These resources provide in-depth explanations of key concepts and can equip you with the foundational knowledge necessary for nursing practice.

 Use Review Guides